SkandanC/UWaterloo-Engineering-Coop-Guide/NANOENG/People profiles/SkandanC.md

 ## Concluding Thoughts

 Nano coops are generally more hard to find, and pay less, than SE or ECE coops.
 But, at least for me, they sound a lot more rewarding than a regular office job, or a software development coop.
-I am sure you would feelt he same if this field really interests you.
+I am sure you would feel the same if this field really interests you.